 Daniel H. Nall, FAIA, PE, a Senior Vice President at Flack + Kurtz, is an architect and professional engineer.
-He is a Visiting Lecturer at the Princeton University School of Architecture, and a member of the Board of Directors of the New York Chapter of the U.S. Green Building Council.

-structures are an integral part of the urban cityscape.
-From Shanghai to Miami, tall residential buildings make possible the levels of density needed for land-efficient urbanization that fosters mass transit, a vibrant mix of uses, and 24/7 neighborhoods.
+He is a Visiting Lecturer at the Princeton University School of Architecture, and a member of the Board of Directors of the New York Chapter of the U.S. Green Building Council. structures are an integral part of the urban idential buildings make possible the levels of density needed for landefficient urbanization that fosters mass transit, a vibrant mix of uses, and 24/7 neighborhoods.

 Due to market-driven requirements and the premium cost of center-city land, a residential high-rise vernacular has evolved that emphasizes efficiency, rapid construction techniques, and first-cost reduction.
 In Manhattan, most of residential towers built in the past 40 years include crudely detailed masonry walls with exposed slab edges, sliding windows, through-wall PTAC (packaged terminal air conditioning) heating and cooling units, low ceiling heights, and unimaginative unit layouts.
-The cumulative effect of these characteristics makes for a low-performing building stock, not to mention an uninspired contribution to our cityscape.
+The cumulative effect of these characteristics makes for a lowperforming building stock, not to mention an uninspired contribution to our cityscape.